mathiasroesler/server_tools/README.md

 	$ server download 1 /path/to/files --recursive

 Additional options can be added with the --options flag.
-Only options that do not require an argument can be used.
-The '-' symbol should not be placed before the options.
+The '-' symbol should be preceeded by a backslash '\' and followed by a space.
+The options flags do not handle long arguments that begin with '--'

-	$ server connect 1 --options vX
+	$ server connect 1 --options \- vX